sjpcp5/obsidian_notes/Technical/Rust/Rust Strings and String Slices 20230106.md

 &str
 * Vector of u8 data
 * immutable
-* Can be stored on the heap, stack or embeded in the compiled code.
+* Can be stored on the heap, stack or embedded in the compiled code.

 Its hard to cover one topic in Rust because much of the topics in it overlaps.
 It would be good to reference this in the future when we talk about variables and variable immutability.